AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-utilization/view-utilization-information.md

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">You must have View access to the projects you want to view utilization information for as described in this section.
-If you are still unable to access this information, contact your Workfront administrator.</p>
+If you are still unable to access this information, contact your Workfront administrator.
+(NOTE:&nbsp;replaced with above table)</p>
 -->

 The following sections describe how to view and use utilization information.